wodby/charts/nfs-provisioner/README.md

 - with support for annotations, labels, and more.
 - default nfs version is 4.1
 - extra env vars
-- default persistency enabled with Delete reclaim policy in the storage class
+- default persistence enabled with Delete reclaim policy in the storage class